rosedu/git-demo/mihai-marius.md

-The answer to life, Universe and everything is 42.
+The answer to life, Ust on the new branch.stniverse and everything is 42

-Added after